Category Archive: General Info

 Tech Blog 2.0

-After three years on WordPress, the DJS Consulting Tech Blog has moved to BlogEngine.NET.
+After three years on WordPress, The Bit Badger Blog has moved to BlogEngine.NET.
 There are several reasons for this change, some technical and some not.

 • PHP’s Fast CGI processor has a problem where, if all of the processes are busy, the server will simply time out.
 While this hasn’t afflicted my server as much as others, it has caused problems; when this problem occurred, none of the PHP sites were accessible.